martmannupb/AmoebotSim-2.0/Documentation/model_ref/messages.md

 # Model Reference: Messages

+Theoretically, information that can be encoded in $k$ bits can be sent in $k$ rounds by reserving one round for transmitting each bit as a beep (technically, $2k$ rounds are needed because beeps can only be sent in the beep rounds).
+It is possible to implement such a method by using a counter attribute and some other attributes to store the received information and the data that still has to be sent.
+But because this is tedious to implement and slows down the simulation, and since sending more complex data is a rather common requirement, the simulator provides an abstraction that allows the transmission of constant-size data packages, called *Messages*, in a single round.

+TODO

 - Circuits can be used to send beeps and messages
 - Beeps are the simplest form of communication, each beep is only one bit of information
 - Messages can be used to send more information in a single round